BIGJRA/BIGJRA.github.io/rejuv.md

 Man, this guy keeps showing up and is never any less annoying.
-First, for some arbitrary reason, compared to all the previous encounters with Haunted Field, this time you can’t change the field at all.
-All his Pokemon hit hard, and he even walks in with some of them burned, so you can’t status them.
-Mega-Gengar is insanely fast and with field boosted Shadow Ball can kill almost anything, Krookodile starts strong and can go on a Moxie rampage starting with its Z-move, Aevian Parasect’s ability guarantees it a second life after you knock it out the first time, Unaware Clefable is as annoying as ever, and so on.
+First, for some arbitrary reason, compared to all the previous encounters with Haunted Field, this time you can't change the field at all.
+All his Pokemon hit hard, and he even walks in with some of them burned, so you can't status them.
+Mega-Gengar is insanely fast and with field boosted Shadow Ball can kill almost anything, Krookodile starts strong and can go on a Moxie rampage starting with its Z-move, Aevian Parasect's ability guarantees it a second life after you knock it out the first time, Unaware Clefable is as annoying as ever, and so on.